samuelsonric/AlgebraicInference.jl/docs/src/generated/regression.md

 )
 ````

-We assign values to the boxes in `diagram` and compute the result.
+Then we assign values to the boxes in `diagram` and compute the result.

 ````@example regression
 P = [ 1 0 0 1 0 0